viluon/viluon.github.io/_posts/2020-12-19-the-implicit-limitation-problem.md

 However, Kotlin is not a dependent language.
 The proof of `str != null` is not
 first-class: you cannot pass it to a function, store it in a variable, or inspect it in any way.
-The boolean value it represents loses the relevant structure of a proof, the simple values of `true` and `false` no longer relate `str` and `null`.
+The boolean value you get from the comparison loses the relevant structure of a proof, the simple values of `true` and `false` no longer relate `str` and `null`.
 Thus the analysis required for smart casts is local in nature and internal to the compiler.
 Smart casts are a frequent but special case of a much more general concept relevant to an infinitude of other expressions that the Kotlin compiler does not recognise.

 Dependent languages, on the other hand, understand the value of structure better.
 Rather than magically adding structure to booleans, they typically